 YOLO allows the model to look at the whole image at test time, so its predictions are informed by global context in the image.

 Unlike systems like R-CNN and Fast R-CNN (CNN meaning Convolutional Neural Network), it’s trained to do classification and bounding box regression at the same time.
 This makes it a more elegant and streamlined algorithm.
-However, this also makes it more difficult picking out smaller objects.
+However, this also makes it more difficult to pick out smaller objects.
 YOLO is therefore much faster than most convolutional neural networks in its application, more than 1000x faster than R-CNN and 100x faster than Fast R-CNN.

 Unfortunately, this does produce a trade-off between speed and accuracy.
 Systems using YOLO as the primary object detection algorithm require thousands of data inputs to train with in exchange for high accuracy rates.
+Read more about YOLOv3 here.

 R-CNN – Region-based Convolutional Neural Networks